Ontario Careless Driving Defence

 Careless Driving Cases We Commonly See

-The charge can arise from many different fact patterns.
+The charge can arise from many fact patterns.
 The right defence depends on how the allegation started and what evidence actually exists.

 Collision Rear-End Accidents Sudden stops, brake lights, traffic flow, following distance, lane changes, and weather can all matter.